ultralytics/ultralytics/docs/tasks/detect.md

 # Object Detection

+<img width="1024" src="https://user-images.githubusercontent.com/26833433/243418624-5785cb93-74c9-4541-9179-d5c6782d491a.png">

 Object detection is a task that involves identifying the location and class of objects in an image or video stream.

-<img width="1024" src="https://user-images.githubusercontent.com/26833433/243418624-5785cb93-74c9-4541-9179-d5c6782d491a.png">

 The output of an object detector is a set of bounding boxes that enclose the objects in the image, along with class labels and confidence scores for each box.
 Object detection is a good choice when you need to identify objects of interest in a scene, but don't need to know exactly where the object is or its exact shape.

-!!! tip "Tip"

-    YOLOv8 Detect models are the default YOLOv8 models, i.e. `yolov8n.pt` and are pretrained on [COCO](https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/coco.yaml).

 <p align="center">
   <br>